matt-dray/safar6/README.md

 # ------------------------
 # Select 1, 2, 3 or 4:
 > 1
-# BLUE used SAFARI BALL!
+# THEW used SAFARI BALL!
 # Wobble...
 # Darn!
 The POKeMON broke free!
 # Wild VENONAT is angry!